Joan Breslin Pitkin

 Joan Breslin Pitkin was a delegate to the Maryland General Assembly for 24 years.
 Pitkin was born in New York City in 1932.
 Pitkin received her college education at the University of Vermont.

 Career

 Joan Pitkin served as an elected Delegate to the Maryland state legislature, Maryland General Assembly, in Annapolis, Maryland, from 1979 to 2003.
-She represented District 23, Prince George's County.
+She represented the 23rd district in Prince George's County, and was a member of the Democratic Party.

 Significant accomplishments

 During her twenty four years in office, Delegate Pitkin made cancer prevention measures a prime concern and became a nationally recognized health care advocate for introducing landmark health care proposals which have become models for and set standards for the country.
 Her bills were often passed without the backing of leadership or powerful lobbyists.
 For example; her work resulted in Maryland being one of two states in the nation to require full disclosure in breast cancer treatment alternatives and in legally instituting the two-step mastectomy choice.